 The hassles you experience with break/fix IT work can be reduced.
 Continuous remote monitoring and maintenance can detect problems, notify IT professionals, and have issues fixed before they ever cause a computer to blue screen or a server to crash.
 Sometimes all it takes is avoiding a bill for eight hours of server work for your managed services contract to pay for itself!
 (You can also benefit from remote IT support and pre-paid block time.)

-If you think your life could be easier with managed services, your IT provider can take a look at the history of issues they’ve dealt with for you and pinpoint areas where managed services would have made the resolution easier and more cost-effective for you.
+If you think your life could be easier with remote management and monitoring, your IT provider can take a look at the history of issues they’ve dealt with for you and pinpoint areas where managed services would have made the resolution easier and more cost-effective for you.

 If you have questions about whether managed services is right for you, we’d love to talk to you!
 You can learn more about our managed IT services online or talk to us at 888-296-3619.